-Homework (15% of final grade)
+Homework (150 points of total grade)

-Homework problems will be assigned in MyAccountingLab for most, if not all chapters.
-The homework is required to be completed in MyAccountingLab according to the due dates and schedule in the tool.
-You may work together on the homework, but you must complete your own homework.
-These are required items and will be counted towards your grade.
+Homework problems will be assigned in MyAccountingLab.
+The homework is required to be completed in MyAccountingLab according to the schedule posted in MyAccountingLab.
+NO late homework will be accepted and there will be NO opportunities to make-up homework.